Originally published: September 2024

 The government scheduled three report stage sittings on July 1, 7, and 15.
 This stage gives the Lords time to consider and vote on amendments proposed by their colleagues.

-However, unless the government accepts a pet damage deposit amendment proposed by Lord de Clifford, this decision could neutralise the impact of proposed pet reforms.
+However, since the government rejected a pet damage deposit amendment proposed by Lord de Clifford, this decision could have neutralised the impact of the proposed pet reforms.
 Without sufficient protection, landlords could be more likely to use legal loopholes to continue avoiding renting to tenants with pets.

 In the three sessions, the House also voted on and approved several other amendments, put forward by the government, the Opposition, and Backbench peers.